SpencerCDixon/exocortex/readme.md

 .git            <-- data store for the wiki (required)
 ```

 That's it!
 The rest of your wiki can be structured however you'd like.
+In the
+future I'd like to include some boilerplates users can start from.

 ## API Routes